 - Require a password or Authentication for purchases

-- Use Google Play Family Library (great for people who want to manage the Play Store for a child or other family member)
+- Use Google Play Family Library (use this to manage the Play Store for a child or other family member)

 Prevent Purchases from iTunes